skrysmanski/devlog/content/articles/algorithms/visitor-pattern.md

 theExplodingAsteroidRef.CollideWith(theApolloSpacecraftRef);
 ```

-The desired result here would be "ExplodingAsteroid hit an //ApolloSpacecraft//" but instead we get "ExplodingAsteroid hit a //SpaceShip//".
+The desired result here would be "ExplodingAsteroid hit an *ApolloSpacecraft*" but instead we get "ExplodingAsteroid hit a *SpaceShip*".

 The problem is that C# (and Java, C++, ...) only supports single dispatch, but not double dispatch.
 The method chosen is **only** based on `theExplodingAsteroidRef`, but not on `theExplodingAsteroidRef` **and** `theApolloSpacecraftRef` (which would be double dispatch).